How You May Be Attracting Jacksonville Mosquitoes Without Knowing

 Standing water.
 Many mosquito species lay their eggs in stagnant water resources.
 If you have any puddles or containers in your yard, you'll give mosquitoes what they need to develop in your yard.
 One female can lay a hundred eggs at a time.
 It doesn't take long before you're being swarmed.
 Bear in mind that a mosquito can develop in an inch of water.
 This takes just over a week.

 Moisture.
 A mosquito can dry out and die if it becomes too dry.
 When mosquitoes seek appropriate areas to live in, moisture is a strong factor.
 Moisture is one reason mosquitoes like to hang out in your landscaping.

 Vegetation.
 Mosquitoes need carbohydrates more than they need blood—well, sort of.
 Without blood, mosquitoes would cease to exist because it is connected to their ability to reproduce.
 But mosquitoes need carbohydrates for food.
 They get this sustenance from plant sap and nectar.
 If you have lots of plants, you're probably going to have lots of mosquitoes unless you have those plants routinely treated to repel and eliminate mosquitoes.

 How To Get Your Backyard Back

 If you're tired of being eaten by mosquitoes in your backyard, consider investing in seasonal mosquito control from Lindsey Pest Services.
-Our licensed service professionals apply mosquito barrier treatments and help to resolve mosquito breeding sites on your property to prevent mosquitoes from developing.
-Since most of the mosquitoes that bite you in your backyard are mosquitoes that hatch in your backyard, this service can have a really big impact.
+Our licensed service professionals apply mosquito barrier treatments and help resolve mosquito breeding sites on your property to prevent mosquitoes from developing.
+Since most of the mosquitoes that bite you in your backyard are mosquitoes that hatch in your backyard, this service can have a considerable impact.
 It's like getting your backyard back.
 If you have questions about the services we offer, or you'd like to schedule service for your Jacksonville area home, connect with us today.
 We can help.